T-j-A-n/AboutMe/README.md

 Web Development: Experience with HTML, CSS, JavaScript, and frameworks like .NET

 # Current Goals
-Academic Growth: Dive deeper into the foundations of CS and AIML while staying updated with industry trends.
+Academic Growth: Dive deeper into the foundations of CS and AIML while staying updated with industry trends.<br<
-Projects: Work on meaningful projects.
+Projects: Work on meaningful projects.<br>
 Networking: Connect with like-minded individuals, mentors, and peers in the tech community.

 # Contact